 An introduction to project/thematic approaches to curriculum planning for a learning center-based Early Childhood class-room, which uses play as the predominant instructional strategy.
 Integrated curriculum activities and materials for math, science, language arts, block play, socio-dramatic play and motor development centers are examined.
 Students develop activity lesson plans and short-term curriculum plans which assess and enhance the cognitive, physical and social/emotional development of the young child.
 A 4-6 hour participation in a classroom for two to seven year-old children is required.
 During this time, two lesson plans are implemented and evaluated.
-[Fall, Spring] [3 credits]
+[Fall, Spring] Applied Learning-Other [3 credits] [3 contact hour(s)]